 - Have a parent or legal guardian present for visits with minors to provide consent, and who will stay nearby, or possibly in the room, during the visit

 MyChart E-Visits, in which patient can answer questions about their health concerns and receive a call back from a health care provider, are also available through Samaritan Health Services.
-To find out more about telehealth, MyChart E-Visits and clinic visits during the COVID-19 pandemic, visit samhealth.org/Virtual.
+To find out more about telehealth, MyChart E-Visits and clinic visits during the COVID-19 pandemic, visit samhealth.org/Telehealth.